 What is the Energy Charter Treaty?

 The Energy Charter Treaty (ECT) is an international agreement from the mid-1990s.
-It currently applies to 51 countries stretching from Western Europe through Central Asia to Japan, plus the EU and the European Atomic Energy Community.
+Investor rights apply to 53 countries stretching from Western Europe through Central Asia to Japan, plus the EU and the European Atomic Energy Community.
 It grants corporations in the energy sector enormous power to sue states at international investment tribunals for billions of dollars, for example, if a government decides to stop new oil or gas pipelines or to phase out coal.

 Negotiations for this treaty mostly took place away from the public eye.
 This means the ECT has so far largely escaped the global storm of opposition which has otherwise hit investor-state dispute settlement in the past decade.
 Now many more countries in Africa and the Middle East, Asia, and Latin America are in the process of joining the treaty, often without any public debate.

 All information on this website has been extracted from the report “One treaty to rule them all”.
 However, most data on the site has been updated up to December 2019.
 Download dataset of ECT cases up to December 2019.
 And the report “Silent Expansion – Will the world’s most dangerous investment treaty take the global south hostage?”

 “The Energy Charter Treaty offers unparalleled opportunities for investors in the energy sector to protect their foreign investments and enforce those protections through international arbitration.”

 Lawyers at investment arbitration law firm Skadden Arps Slate Meagher & Flom